markovmodus

 Highlights

-- Explicit state graphs – build branching, cyclic, or linear topologies by supplying an adjacency mask or transition matrix; asymmetric rates let you encode directionality without extra coding.
+- Explicit state graphs – branching, cyclic, or linear lineage topologies, with asymmetric rates to encode directionality.

 Usage sketch